TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 Note the lack of strong typing for errors.
 This is because promises were designed to match the JavaScript exception based error handling model.
 Any errors thrown by the underlying asynchronous operation are caught and passed as the reason to `onrejected`.
 Exceptions are not represented in the type system, so rejection reasons can literally be anything.

 Only one of the callbacks will be invoked.
 If it returns a `Promise`, that becomes the return value from the call to `then`, otherwise the result is wrapped in a new `Promise` which is already either *fulfilled* or *rejected* depending on which callback was invoked.
-There is special case support for [thenables](https://masteringjs.io/tutorials/fundamentals/thenable), which are objects that are compatible with the `Promise` interface without being instances of the runtime `Promise` class.
+There is special case support for [thenables](https://masteringjs.io/tutorials/fundamentals/thenable), typed as `PromiseLike` in Typescript.
+These are objects that have a compatible `then` method but aren't instances of the runtime `Promise` class.

 If the required callback is not provided, `then` returns a new `Promise` with the same *fulfilled* or *rejected* state as the current `Promise`.